Physics Inspired Criterion for Pruning-Quantization Joint Learning: Method

 where $\delta_j$, $u_j$ and $v_j$ are left singular vectors, the previous $j$ singular values and right singular vectors of $\mathbf{o}_{i}^{l(i)}(D^d)$, respectively.
 It can be seen that the feature map with rank ${r_{i}^{l(i)}}$ can be decomposed into a low-rank feature map with rank ${(r') _{i}^{l(i)}}$ and some additional information.
 Thus, the high-rank feature map contains more information than the low-rank feature map.
-The rank $\mathrm{R}\left(\mathbf{o}_{i}^{l(i)}(D)\right)$ can be a reliable measure of information richness and be calculated as:
+Eq. (\ref{eq5}) is used to show that the expectation of rank can be a reliable measure of information richness. $\mathrm{R}\left(\mathbf{o}_{i}^{l(i)}(D)\right)$ can be calculated as:

 where $\left | D \right |$ is the number of input images.